What can you expect from a day-long leadership workshop?

 - Service (including maturity-in-the-moment concepts and ways to overcome self-serving behaviors)

-- This segment includes listing actual selfish behaviors in the group.
+- Listing of actual selfish behaviors in the group.
 (This list of behaviors will be used later when we practice communication.)

-- Also during this segment, we use activity to explore the ways new members are treated – are they welcomed, or hazed?
+- An activity to explore the ways new members are treated — are they welcomed or hazed?

 - Participants set individual goals to end a selfish behavior.

 - Vision (including methods and activities for strategic planning, organizational analysis, and self-analysis)

 - We use a simple activity to help members see how they might contribute to any problems in the group.

 - Participants set a specific goal to be less a part of the problem, and more a part of the solution.
 This includes a lesson in how to write effective goals.

 - In groups, members work through a group SWOT – strengths, weaknesses, opportunities, and threats.
 This may also be a springboard to efforts later in the workshop to model a better approach or to develop action plans for the group’s improvement.